-- We may not investigate if legal proceedings are pending.
-The complaints manager will decide whether to investigate each case on an individual basis having taken legal advice when necessary - We cannot investigate any complaints where the Court has made a decision about the subject of the complaint - We cannot investigate when the complaint is not about Camden Council or a contractor or partner acting on our behalf
+- We may not investigate if legal proceedings have started (i.e. when a claim is filed in court) and the Council considers the proceedings are inextricably linked to the complaint and therefore responding to the complaint would prejudice the proceedings.
+The threat of legal or other proceedings does not stop consideration of a complaint and the complaints manager will decide whether to investigate each case on an individual basis having taken legal advice when necessary - We cannot investigate any complaints where the Court has made a decision about the subject of the complaint - We cannot investigate when the complaint is not about Camden Council or a contractor or partner acting on our behalf